Authority

 The office of the Commission reviews and houses records for public inspection including:

-• statements of financial disclosure required of elected officials, candidates and certain state employees;
+• statements of financial disclosure required of elected officials, candidates, and certain state employees;

-• executive agency lobbyists registration statements;
+• executive agency lobbyists' registration statements;

 • gift disclosure statements; and

-• the day to day public record of the Commission.
+• the day-to-day public record of the Commission.